getodk/docs/docs/collect-filling-forms.rst

 Next and Back Buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next and Back buttons are included above the keyboard by default.
+Next and Back buttons are included at the bottom of the screen by default.
 These are generally more intuitive to use than swipes but they may take up more vertical space than desired on short devices.

 .. _jumping: